 Fixing any leaks on your property

 We have touched upon this a little in the point above.
-But leaks are a huge problem, especially for small businesses who are working to tight budgets.
+But leaks are a huge problem, especially for small businesses working on tight budgets.

 If a leak occurs in a pipe after your water meter, it is the responsibility of your business to pay for the wasted water and fix the pipe.

 You will see an immediate reduction in the amount of water you are being billed for by fixing leaks.
-There are ways to detect leaks; one way is to look at your usage data; if You’ve increased water usage, you can scan your premises to identify a leak.
+There are ways to detect leaks; one way is to look at your usage data.
+You can scan your premises to identify a leak if you’ve increased water usage.

-We recommend using a leak detection company to find the leak and repair it, as leaks can be hard to spot without the right equipment.
+We recommend using a leak detection company to find and repair the leak, as business water leaks can be hard to spot without the right equipment.

 Making sure facilities are water efficient.

-Maintaining your businesses facilities will help reduce the chance of leakages or inefficient use of water.
-By maintaining these well, you’ll use a lot less water, considerably reducing your bill.
+Maintaining your business’s facilities will help reduce the chance of leakages or inefficient water use.
+You’ll use much less water by maintaining these, considerably reducing your bill.

-A good example of this is toilets that fill constantly; this will continually be waste water throughout the day.
+An excellent example is toilets that fill constantly; this will continually be wasted water throughout the day.

-Replacing or fixing your toilet flush valve is simple, inexpensive and will save a huge amount on wasted water.
+Replacing or fixing your toilet flush valve is simple, inexpensive and will save significant wasted water.

 Installing water-saving devices.

-There are a few cheap devices that can be easily installed to reduce water usage; the examples that we’ve found most useful to our customers are:
+There are a few cheap devices that can be easily installed to reduce water usage; the examples that we’ve found most beneficial to our customers are:

-- Cistern water savers – these can save 1 litre of water with every flush.
+- Cistern water savers: These devices can save 1 litre of water with every flush.

-- Fit a thermostatic valve – this goes on the hot water pipe and speeds up the heating process meaning you will use less water and less energy.
+- Fit a thermostatic valve – this goes on the hot water pipe and speeds up the heating process, meaning you will use less water and energy.

-Here are more tips and ideas on how to reduce your business water consumption.
+Here are more tips and ideas on reducing your business water consumption.

 Compare business water suppliers.

-Why should I switch water supplier as a small business?
+Why should I switch water suppliers as a small business?